carolinecappello/carolinecappello.github.io/_pages/research.md

 understand how global change and human activities affect the performance, ecological interactions, and dynamics of wildlife populations.
 My research as a PhD Candidate in the Department of Biology at the University of Washington focuses on the ecology and conservation of two South American penguin species.
-My goal is to conduct research that guides the conservation of threatened species, the mitigation of human-wildlife conflict, and that furthers understanding of the foundations of wildlife ecology and behavior.
+My overarching goal is to conduct research that guides the conservation of threatened species, the mitigation of human-wildlife conflict, and that furthers understanding of the foundations of wildlife ecology and behavior.